denoland/manual/testing/assertions.md

 ### Instance types

-To check if a object is an instance of a specific constructor, you can use `assertInstanceOf()`.
+To check if an object is an instance of a specific constructor, you can use `assertInstanceOf()`.
 This has the added benefit that it lets TypeScript know the passed in variable has a specific type: